503meditation/helloworld/about.md

 You've made it: to the .zone, the central depository for all things Guru Meditation.

+Navigate the .zone using hyperlinks like <a href="https://gurumeditation.zone/hyperlink">this</a>.
+Spend some time exploring the site further via the links in the navigation bar ⇪up top⇪

 # About

 The <u>USEFUL</u> guide to Guru Meditation !